 On July 1, 2020, California's CCPA became enforceable.
 A few days prior, privacy advocacy group, "California for Consumer Privacy" (CFCP) declared it collected almost a million signatures to have the California Privacy Rights Act (CPRA) placed on the November 2020 ballot.

-The CPRA expands upon and amends the CCPA, which has led to it being known as CCPA 2.0.
-However, it was on the ballot officially as Prop 24.
+The CPRA expands upon and amends the CCPA, which has led to it being known informally as CCPA 2.0.

 Whether your business is in California or not, you should be observing this bill closely as it could have substantial consequences for how you operate.

 At Step 1, select the Website option or App option or both.

 Answer some questions about your website or app.